Jobs with Publishers

 midnight & indigo is seeking applicants to the paid, contract position of Writing Instructor for its online writing program, which serves Black women writers of all experience levels.

 The program is interested in course proposals from Writing Instructors based on short story writing; novel writing; essay writing; craft; specific genres, especially speculative; editing; workshopping; analysis and discussion of books by Black and POC writers; and more.
 Classes must focus on craft, with the intention to help writers become more confident, skilled, and effective in their prose.
 They should include a combination of lecture/instruction, writing exercises, and in-class discussions.
-Courses should be formatted into one-day, two-day, two-week, three-week, or four-week seminars.
-Individual class sessions should run from ninety minutes to 3 hours each.
+Courses should be formatted into 1-day, 2-day, 2-week, 3-week, or 4-week seminars.
+Individual class sessions should run from 90 minutes to 3 hours each.

 The program is open to instructors with a wide range of teaching, writing, and experience levels.
 This is a remote, paid position with a per-hour pay scale that will be determined based on instructor experience, course curriculum, and time commitment.
 Interested applicants should submit their course proposal and relevant experience via Submittable.
 If selected, applicants will be asked to submit a formal course proposal and participate in a truncated mock class as a component of the interview process.